PoisonEngine/poison-ui/README.md

 The syntax is simple.

 First you put a selector.
 There are 3 types of selectors.

 * Class selectors - Genereally there exist a class for every component.
 * Identifier selectors
 * State selectors - Must be combined with one of the two selectors above.
 Used to style depending on states ex. when a component is enabled or disabled.

+Secondly you create a scope of properties that has values.
+Values may either be a string or an array of strings.
+The strings should consist of either groups of values or a single group with values.

+A group separates its values with ";" and groups are separated with "|"

 ### Examples
 Syntax Example: